l0b5ter/Event_Bot/README.md

 ### Using Web server
-This is the best way to use the bot, beacuse without a webserver all events are saved as memory in the bot.
-So on restart or crash all events will be eraesed.
+This is the best way to use the bot, because without a webserver all events are saved as memory in the bot.
+So on restart or crash all events will be erased.
 However with a webserver you will only lose 1 day at most.
 The bad part about this is that it takes more time to set up, and you have to use everything in the config file.

 Warning: You might get frustrated :(

-First of all you need to have an reachable online webserver. ok?
+First of all you need to have an reachable online webserver, ok?

 #### Config json
 <img>[![Event configEm](https://wad0.000webhostapp.com/images/Event_bot/Event_config1.PNG)](https://wad0.000webhostapp.com/images/Event_bot/Event_config1.PNG)